swiftcoder2020/bsl-fingerspelling-js-game/README.md

 ### Typography

-Bearing in mind that this is a memory matching game, I wanted a creative font for all my headings and this would come in the form of a calligraphic style entitled as Akaya Telivigala which is a trending yet contemporary typography and I had decided that this would be complemented by ABeeZee which is friendly yet one that supports the process of learning.
+Bearing in mind that this is a memory matching game, I wanted a creative font for all my headings and this would come in the form of a calligraphic style entitled as 'Akaya Telivigala' which is a trending yet contemporary typography and I had decided that this would be complemented by 'ABeeZee' which is friendly yet one that supports the process of learning.

 ### Icons